openvswitch/ovs/FAQ.md

     SPAN, see "How do I configure a port as a SPAN port, that is, enable mirroring of all traffic to that port?"

+### Q: How do I configure a DPDK port as an access port?

+A: Firstly, you must have a DPDK-enabled version of Open vSwitch.

+   If your version is DPDK-enabled it will support the --dpdk argument on the command line and will display lines with "EAL:..." during startup when --dpdk is supplied.

+   Secondly, when adding a DPDK port, unlike a system port, the type for the interface must be specified.
+For example;

+       ovs-vsctl add-br br0
+       ovs-vsctl add-port br0 dpdk0 -- set Interface dpdk0 type=dpdk

+   Finally, it is required that DPDK port names begin with 'dpdk'.

+   See [INSTALL.DPDK.md] for more information on enabling and using DPDK with Open vSwitch.

 ### Q: How do I configure a VLAN as an RSPAN VLAN, that is, enable mirroring of all traffic to that VLAN?

 A: The following commands configure br0 with eth0 as a trunk port and